maansi-s/datamodels/idms.md

-Integrated Database Management System
+Integrated Database Management System is a network database that is for commercial use. (https://dbdb.io/db/idms) It's hosting models are Client/Server, Cloud, and Local.
-Commercial
-Network
-the hosting model (embedded, client/server, etc)
 Java and Python access the IDBMS database via a registered JDBC driver.